karlo2021/web-app-with-mern/README.md

 ## React Classes

-Let’s change the Hello World example from a simple element to use a React class called HelloWorld, extended from **React.Component** <br />
-React classes are used to create real components <br />
+Let’s change the Hello World example from a simple element to use a React class called HelloWorld, extended from **React.Component**.
+React classes are used to create real components.
 These classes can then be reused within other components, handle events, and so much more. <br />
  > React classes are created by extending React.Component
  > Render() method is what React calls when it needs to display the component in the UI
  > render() function returns an element (native HTML element such as a div or an instance of